Twin Peaks: Declining ratings

 According to Frost, the main storyline after the resolution of Laura Palmer's murder was planned to be the second strongest element from the first season that audiences responded to: the relationship between Agent Cooper and Audrey Horne.
 Frost explained that Lara Flynn Boyle, who was romantically involved with Kyle MacLachlan at the time, had effectively vetoed the Audrey–Cooper relationship, forcing the writers to come up with alternative storylines to fill the gap.
 Sherilyn Fenn corroborated this claim in a 2014 interview, stating: "[Boyle] was mad that my character was getting more attention, so then Kyle started saying that his character shouldn't be with my character because it doesn't look good, 'cause I'm too young...
 I was not happy about it.
 It was stupid."

 This meant the artificial extension of secondary storylines, such as James Hurley and Evelyn Marsh, to fill in the space.
 After ratings began to decline, Agent Cooper was given a new love interest, Annie Blackburn (Heather Graham), to replace the writers' intended romance between him and Audrey Horne.
 Despite ending on a deliberate audience-baiting cliffhanger, the series finale did not sufficiently boost interest, and the show was not renewed for a third season, leaving the cliffhanger unresolved.

-Lynch expressed his regret at having resolved the Laura Palmer murder, saying that he and Frost had never intended for the series to answer the question and that doing so "killed the goose that laid the golden eggs".
+Lynch expressed his regret at having resolved the Laura Palmer murder, saying that he and Frost had never intended for the series to answer the question until the very end of the series, after many seasons, and that doing so "killed the goose that laid the golden egg."
 Lynch blamed network pressure for the decision to resolve the Palmer storyline prematurely.
-Frost agreed, noting that people at the network had in fact wanted the killer to be revealed by the end of season one.
+Frost agreed, noting that people at the network had wanted the killer to be revealed by the end of season one.
+Their statements were corroborated by former ABC executive Bob Iger in his 2019 memoir, The Ride of a Lifetime, where he wrote that after ABC pushed for the killer to be revealed prematurely, there was an immediate decrease in the show's quality.

-In 1993, cable channel Bravo acquired the license to rerun the entire series, which began airing in June 1993.
-These reruns included Lynch's addition of introductions to each episode by the Log Lady and her cryptic musings.

 Looking back, Frost has admitted that he wished he and Lynch had "worked out a smoother transition" between storylines and that the Laura Palmer story was a "tough act to follow".
-Regarding the second season, Frost felt that "perhaps the storytelling wasn't quite as taut or as fraught with emotion".
+Regarding the second season, Frost felt that "perhaps the storytelling wasn't quite as taut or as fraught with emotion."